GridGain-Demos/ignite-essentials-developer-training/README.md

 The compute task executes on every cluster node, iterates through local records and responds to the application that merges partial results.

-1. Run the app in a terminal window to see how it works (or just start the app with IntellijIdea or Eclipse):
+1. Run the app in a terminal window to see how it works (or just start the app with IntelliJ IDEA or Eclipse):
     ```bash
     java -cp libs/apps.jar training.ComputeApp
     ```